programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 * Sustainability: Although it is also developed by Google, Tesseract is open source.
 * Cost: Free.
 * Layout detection accuracy: In comparison to Google Vision, Tesseract performs a lot better at layout detection.
 * User-friendliness: Contrary to Google Vision, Tesseract does not require any initial setup besides downloading the software.
-Since it is open-source, Tesseract is integrated in many tools and can be used from the command-line.
+Since it is open-source, Tesseract is integrated with many tools and can be used from the command line.
 * Languages support: It supports over 110 languages including many non-Indo-European languages and writing systems.

 #### Cons